Blotch3D/Blotch3D/README.md

 BlWindow3D.WindowForm field will be useful for this (Microsoft Windows only).

-All MonoGame features remain available and accessible in Blotch3D.
-For
+By default, lighting, background color, and sprite coloring are set so that it is most probable you will see them.
+These may need to be changed after you've verified sprites are properly created and positioned.

-examples:
+All MonoGame features remain available and accessible in Blotch3D, and remember that Blotch3D sits on top of MonoGame.
+For examples:

 -   The models you specify for a sprite object (see the BlSprite.LODs field) are MonoGame "Model" objects or a VertexPositionNormalTexture